- USD 1 Trillion investments for infrastructure sector projected during 2012-17

 - It should comprise a minimum of 10 units and no single unit should occupy more than 50% of the allocable area.

 - The minimum percentage of the area to be allocated for the industrial activity will not be less than 66% of the total allocable area.

 Smart Cities Mission; and Atal Mission for Rejuvenation and Urban Transformation (AMRUT)

-- AMRUT will inculcate a project approach to ensure basic infra services such as water supply, sewerage, septage management, storm water drains, transport and development of green spaces and parks with special provision for meeting the needs of children.
-A minimum investment of over INR 2 lakh crore would flow into urban areas over the next five years (2015-16 – 2019-20) since States and ULBs would mobilise matching resources ranging from 50% to 66%.
+- AMRUT will inculcate a project approach to ensure basic infra services such as water supply, sewerage, septage management, stormwater drains, transport, and development of green spaces and parks with special provision for meeting the needs of children.
+A minimum investment of over INR 2 lakh crore would flow into urban areas over the next five years (2015-16 – 2019-20) since States and ULBs would mobilize matching resources ranging from 50% to 66%.

 “The Smart Cities Mission guidelines are available on the Ministry of Urban Development’s website (www.moud.nic.in).
 The States/UTs have been requested to submit the names of potential Smart Cities in accordance with the stipulated Guidelines.
 Based on the recommendations sent by the States/UTs and due deliberations by the Apex Committee, the Competent Authority has approved the names of shortlisted 98 potential Smart Cities for Stage-2 Challenge.
 The State Governments have been requested to start making preparation for Stage 2 of the Challenge as given in the Smart Cities Mission Statement and Guidelines.